 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D810 and the Df have been discontinued, but can regularly be found used on eBay.
+Both the D810 and the Df have been discontinued, but can regularly be found used on ebay.
 The D810 was replaced by the Nikon D850, while the Df does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Nikon Df Manual.
+Further information on the features and operation of the D810 and Df can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Nikon Df Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D810 or the Nikon Df – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.